eyolfson/research-2016-ecoop-artifact/README.md

 ## Building (Optional)

+If you are using the VM image that we've distributed, the `clang` executable on that VM points to a prebuilt version of our tool.
+However, we've included the sources and you can build your own `clang` from scratch as follows.

 Ensure you have the `base-devel` group installed and the `multilib` repository enabled.
 Afterwards you can build the package in the standard Arch Linux
 fashion: